NathanKr/FullStack/WebEditorPoc/README.md

 <ul>
 <li>Proof of concept for web editor like wix , can be useful for easily creating UI for web sites</li>
 <li>This POC was GREAT for creating the design of the system</li>
+<li>i am NOT using here advanced tools like : redux , express , mongoose because i want to get a feeling of a project without it.
+I.e. see the need for them</li>
 </ul>

 <h2>Editor operations</h2>